International Undergraduate Admission Information

 On-campus housing assignments are made on a first-come, first-served basis.
-To apply for on-campus housing, submit a housing application and a $40 application fee.
-A $200 prepayment is due by June 1, 2009 to hold your spot.
-If you decide to cancel your on-campus housing assignment, the $200 housing prepayment is refundable according to the following table:
+To apply for on-campus housing, you will be required to submit a housing application, as well as a payment of $140 ($40 non-refundable application fee and $100 housing prepayment (deposit)).
+If you decide to cancel your on-campus housing assignment, the $100 housing prepayment (deposit) is refundable up to May 1st, 2014.

 The Office of International Student Services will assist eligible students interested in living off campus in finding housing upon arrival.
 However, they cannot make any arrangements prior to students’ arrival.
 At present, apartment rents range from $300 to over $600 per month; utilities (gas and electric) are generally not included.